zeecher/DPTRNS/README.md

 ----

+### Structional

+__The Decorator Pattern__ attaches additional
+responsibilities to an object dynamically.
+Decorators provide a fl exible alternative to subclassing for extending functionality.

+---

+### Behavioral

+__The Chain of Responsibility Pattern__ Chain object calls while giving each of then objects the ability to eigher end the execution and handle the request, if it can't handle the request then send the request up the chain.

+###### pattern similarities:

+* Decorator Pattern -> Destinction: but in chain u can stop the execution any time in the chain

+---

+__The Strategy Pattern__ defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+---

+__The Observer Pattern__ defines a one-to-many
+dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

+---

 __The State Pattern__ allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

 ###### pattern similarities: